ljsharmani/pdsnd_github/README.md

 Bike Share Data Analysis

 ### Description
-This project represents and exploration and analysis of the Bike Share data collected in Chicago, New York City and Washington.
+This project explore and analyze the Bike Share data collected in Chicago, New York City and Washington.
 The tools used here are: Pyhton, Numpy, and Pandas.

 ### Files used
 three data files were used: